Atelier-Mirai/hachiwari/README.en.md

 ## Usage

-### Display the number of wins needed to achieve the target win rate (with automatic saving)
+### Display the number of wins required to reach the target win rate (with automatic saving)

 ```
-% hachiwari status [wins] [losses] [target] [language]
+% hachiwari [status] [wins] [losses] [target] [language]
 ```

-- The `s` command can also be used as an alias for `status`.
+- You can omit `status` and pass only the arguments.
+- The legacy alias `s` is deprecated; it prints a warning and internally invokes `status`.
 - There are four arguments: number of wins, number of losses, target win rate, and display language.
-All arguments are optional.
+All of them are optional.
-- When no arguments are provided, the current match record is displayed based on default values or previously saved data.
-Defaults are wins: 0, losses: 0, win rate: 80%, language: Japanese (`ja`).
+- With no arguments, the current record is shown based on defaults or previously saved data.
+Defaults are wins: 0, losses: 0, target: 80 percent, language: Japanese (`ja`).
-- If the number of wins is provided as the first argument, the required number of additional wins based on it will be displayed.
-The remaining arguments fall back to defaults or saved values.
+- If you pass wins as the first argument, Hachiwari tells you how many more wins are required from that value.
+Remaining arguments fall back to defaults or saved data.
-- The provided number of wins is automatically saved to `~/.hachiwari`.
+- The number of wins you provide is automatically saved to `~/.hachiwari`.
-- To update the number of losses, supply it as the second argument.
+- To update losses, pass them as the second argument.
-- To change the target win rate, provide it as the third argument (e.g., `90` for a 90% target).
+- To change the target win rate, use the third argument (for example, `90` for 90 percent).
-- To change the display language, use the fourth argument.
-Specify `en` for English; the default is Japanese `ja`.
+- To change the language, use the fourth argument.
+Supported values are `ja` (Japanese, default), `en` (English), `es` (Spanish), `fr` (French), and `de` (German).

-### Display the number of wins needed to achieve the target win rate (information only)

-Usage is the same as the `status / s` command, but this command does not save the provided arguments.
-It is handy when you only want to simulate different scenarios.
+To preview the result without saving it, append the `--trial` (or `-t`) option:

 ```
-% hachiwari info [wins] [losses] [target] [language]
+% hachiwari [status] --trial [wins] [losses] [target] [language]
 ```

+Arguments behave exactly as in the regular `status` command, but no state is persisted.
+The legacy `info`, `i`, and `calculate` commands are deprecated; they print a warning and behave like `status --trial`.

 ### Display the version of Hachiwari